fate-srd/fate-srd-content/docs/markdown/sails-full-of-stars-SRD.md

 Before combat begins, each ship’s navigator must roll Sail to create an aspect indicating its position relative to the other vessels.
 For example:

 - <span class="aspect">The Asteroid Is Between Us</span>
 - <span class="aspect">We Have the Weather Gage</span>
 - <span class="aspect">Closing to Gun Range</span>

 The navigator may be any PC or NPC crew member who is on or near the bridge of the ship at the beginning of the conflict.
 To determine the order that the ships create their aspects, compare the Notice ranks of the navigators, just as you would to determine turn order during a normal exchange.
 When declaring each aspect, state which ships it affects.
 Each of these ships can actively oppose this attempt by rolling Sail.

 You may wish to use index cards to represent individual ships and positional aspects.
 For a positional aspect between two ships—such as <span class="aspect">In the Pirate’s Blind Spot</span>—place a card between them, drawing arrows as desired to show motion or targeting.
 For one that affects multiple opponents—such as <span class="aspect">We’re Leaving Them Far Behind</span>—place the card near the ship creating the aspect and note on the card which ships it affects.

 Certain activities can only occur once per ship in each exchange: <em>maneuvers</em>, <em>repairs</em>, <em>gunnery</em>, and <em>signaling</em>.
 All four of these activities can occur simultaneously.
-The PCs can directly command any of these activities, one activity per PC, or the crew can execute any number of these activities on their own, as described in the <span>“Crew Actions”</span> section.
+The PCs can directly command any of these activities, one activity per PC, or the crew can execute any number of these activities on their own, as described in the “Crew Actions” section.
 When the crew performs an activity on their own, use their own Notice to determine their place in the turn order; when a PC takes command of an activity, use that PC’s Notice instead.

 <strong>Maneuvers:</strong> To alter a position aspect, the ship’s navigator rolls overcome using Sail.
 Any ships affected by the altered aspect can actively oppose with Sail.
 Successfully changing the position aspect removes the prior aspect and grants one or two free invocations or a boost on the new aspect, as per the usual rules for creating an advantage.